Lung Cancer Clinical Trials

 Moffitt’s lung cancer research program has been awarded multiple grants by the National Cancer Institute.
 We have also been named a Comprehensive Cancer Center due to our ability to apply the findings of our research to our patients’ individualized treatment plans.
 At Moffitt, our trials don’t just benefit the patients who participate; they benefit every future patient whose lives are impacted by lung cancer.

-To learn more about the available lung cancer clinical trials at Moffitt Cancer Center, call 1-888-663-3488 or request an appointment.
+To learn more about the available lung cancer clinical trials at Moffitt Cancer Center, call 813-745-6100 or 1-800-679-0775 (toll-free) or submit a clinical trials inquiry form.
 We don’t require a referral for consultation, and we’ll help you determine if you qualify for one of our trials.